multimodalAI/multimodal-ai-hugo-group/content/authors/aron-walsh/_index.md

 weight: 4

 # Role/position
-role: CSO at CuspAI and Professor at Imperial College London
+role: CSO at CuspAI and Professor in Materials Design at Imperial College London

 # Organizations/Affiliations
 organizations: